alunodoisgte/prep/typing/README.md

 # [⏪ Attain 24 Words Per Minute Typing](/README.md)

-**Typing is the most important skill of a programmer.** (The next most important is reading.)
+**Reading is the most important skill of a programmer.** (The next most important is typing.)
 Unless you have a physical disability you must type at least 24 words per minute before moving to *Fundamentals*.
 There are many places online to practice, which you can Google, but the test must be on